lennyerik/esp8266-outlet-timer/README.md

 ```
 To create & start the container:

-	docker run --name esp8266-builder --device /dev/<ESP8266>:/dev/<ESP8266> -v `pwd`:/build -it esp-build /bin/bash
+	docker run --name esp8266-builder --device /dev/<ESP8266>:/dev/<ESP8266> -v `pwd`:/build -it <IMAGE NAME> /bin/bash

-Where `dev/<ESP8266>` should be replaced with the path to the USBtty device of your ESP8266 board.
+Where `dev/<ESP8266>` should be replaced with the path to the USBtty device of your ESP8266 board and `<IMAGE NAME>` is the name of the image you have built using the Dockerfile.
 The command mounts your current working directory into the docker container under `/build`.

 ### Configuring